VoliJS/NestedReact/examples/todomvc/readme.md

 It works faster than any generic PureRenderMixin because we dynamically compile `shouldComponentUpdate` functions with _loops unrolled_, taking props list from component's `propTypes` (loops through hashes are very expensive, as well as `Object.keys` call).

+Why it might be better than just deal with immutable data?
+Because it doesn't force you to build all the system around an idea that JS is some bad-looking dialect of Haskell.
+You might have some old UI code you want to reuse, and mutable models are clearly beneficial in this case.

-Why it's better than just deal with immutable data?
-Because we can have circular references, and premanent references to objects in data layer with no problems.
-Thus, you may safely pass nested models and collection around.
-As you most likely used to.
+Therefore, you can have circular references, and permanent references to objects in data layer with no problems.
+You may safely pass nested models and collection around.
+As you most likely get used to.

 ### How unidirectional data flow can work?